 If you listen to the demodulated signal, it sounds pretty good.
-The extra copies of the spectrum add high frequency components that were not in the original signal, but they are so high that most speakers can’t play them and most people can’t hear them.
+The extra copies of the spectrum add high frequency components that were not it the original signal, but they are so high that your speakers probably can’t play them, and most people can’t hear them.
 But if you have good speakers and good ears, you might.

 demodulated_spectrum = demodulated.make_spectrum(full=True) demodulated_spectrum.low_pass(10000) filtered = demodulated_spectrum.make_wave()

 The result is quite close to the original wave, although about half of the power is lost after demodulating and filtering.
-That’s not a problem in practice, because much more of the power is lost in transmitting and receiving the broadcast signal.
-Since we have to amplify the result anyway, another factor of 2 is not an issue.
+But that’s not a problem in practice, because much more of the power is lost in transmitting and receiving the broadcast signal.
+We have to amplify the result anyway, another factor of 2 is not an issue.

 For example, the WAV files we have used as examples were recorded by sampling the output of a microphone using an analog-to-digital converter (ADC).
 The sampling rate for most of them is 44.1 kHz, which is the standard rate for “CD quality” sound, or 48 kHz, which is the standard for DVD sound.